demon-xxi/ryft-apidemo/README.md

     java -cp 'conf:lib/*' com.metasys.ryft.DemoApplication

 Open a browser on port 8989 of your server.

+### Configuration

+The ryft.properties contains details on each property to configure.
+There are at least 2 values that should be updated:
+* ryft.fs.root for the root of the Ryft file system where input and output files are
+* ryft.workingDir for the working directories where C program will be generated

+### Logs

+The logs contain by default the Query ID so one can easily figure out what happened and replicate the issue by manually executing commands in the working directory.
+The query ID is used as the working directory where the C program is generated and compiled (under ryft.workingDir).
+If the program fails to compile or execute, one can check the C program generated (main.c) or try to re-issue the compilation commands:

+    /usr/bin/gcc -Wextra -g -Wall -L/usr/lib/x86_64-linux-gnu/ -c -o main.o main.c
+    /usr/bin/gcc main.o -o ryft_demo -lryftone

+Or execute the program

+    ./ryft_demo

+Or check the standard output and error logs of the command (stdout.log and stderr.log).

 ## Making calls to the REST API